Invoice factoring could be an efficient way to improve your cash flow, but do you know what type will best suit your business?

 Selective invoice factoring

-Selective invoice factoring allows for companies to account for a number of factors that can affect income — such as the time it takes individual customers to pay invoices, peaks in trading and unique agreements with specific customers.
+Selective invoice factoring lets businesses choose which invoices they want to factor and which they’d like to handle themselves.
+It allows companies to account for a number of factors that can affect income — such as the time it takes individual customers to pay invoices, peaks in trading and unique agreements with specific customers.

-This type of invoice factoring involves an ongoing relationship with your lender but gives you the option to choose which invoices you finance and when.
+Like whole turnover factoring, selective also usually involves a year-long contract.
+However, it gives you the option to choose which invoices you finance and when.
 These features makes this brand of factoring a sound option for small businesses who deal with a diverse array of clients and customers.
+But it can be more expensive

-- A flexible format that allows a company to capitalize on profitable customers while leaving out invoices they expect to be paid quickly.
+- Save by leaving out invoices they expect to be paid quickly.

-- Typically higher rates than those offered by whole turnover factoring and doesn’t allow for the same hands-off approach.
+- Typically higher rates than those offered by whole turnover factoring.

 If your company needs income quickly, possibly to cover a one-time payment or meet the monthly payroll, you might consider spot or single factoring.
 This is for when you’re looking to access the funds from one invoice or a single load as quickly as possible.

-Keep in mind that the speed of this type of invoice factoring is reflected in the costs, which are the highest out of the three types.
+Keep in mind that the speed of this type of invoice factoring is reflected in the costs, which are the highest out of these three choices.
 The short period makes this type of invoice factoring less profitable for the lender, who may charge you weekly or even monthly for just a few hours of work.